Library Guidelines & Procedures

 The processes outlined in the EFSC Libraries Collection Development & Management Guidelines are designed to guide the systematic development and management of library collections of print, audiovisual, and digital materials.
 These procedures encompass all Eastern Florida State College campus libraries.

-Library PCs and laptops are provided to EFSC students, faculty and staff for academic work or research and any viewing or downloading of materials that could be considered offensive or harassing (i.e., pornography) to others is prohibited.
+The Libraries’ desktop computers, laptops, and Surface Go’s are provided to EFSC students for academic work and research.
+Students will sign an Equipment Loan Agreement when checking out a laptop or Surface Go.
+Any viewing or downloading of materials that could be considered offensive (e.g., pornography) or as harassment toward others is prohibited.
 Review complete information related to technology usage in the College Internet Ethics and Acceptable Use Policy.

 Community patrons are extended the following privileges: